Introduction to the Pattern Language

 Integration patterns connect back to foundation and intelligence:

-- Form-Document Coherence (Pattern 21) informs Conversational Rhythm (Pattern 3)
+- External Data Integration (Pattern 21) informs Conversational Rhythm (Pattern 3)

-- Event Stream Integration (Pattern 22) enables Intelligent Defaults (Pattern 8)
+- Webhooks & Event Streaming (Pattern 24) enables Intelligent Defaults (Pattern 8)

-- Intelligent Pre-Population (Pattern 23) supports Progressive Disclosure (Pattern 1)
+- Real-Time Lookup & Validation (Pattern 22) supports Progressive Disclosure (Pattern 1)

 Using This Pattern Language